ComScore

 • Time Commitment: 20 minutes

-• Why We Love It: no cook, <30 minutes, beginner-friendly, kid-friendly
+• Why I Love It: no cook, <30 minutes, beginner-friendly, kid-friendly

 Hey, not every board needs cheese!
-In fact, dessert charcuterie is (almost) our favorite kind, especially when it includes popcorn and nougat.
+In fact, dessert charcuterie is a welcome addition to any party, especially when it includes popcorn and nougat.
 Watch this video to see how it's done.

 32. Candy Land ‘Jarcuterie’